Learn-Write-Repeat/Open-contributions/Abhishek Pandey/Readme.md

    It is a multi-stage algorithm which involves step like

    1.Noise Reduction

-   2.Finding Intensity Gradient of the Image 3.Non-maximum Suppression
+   2.Finding Intensity Gradient of the Image

+   3.Non-maximum Suppression

    4.Hysteresis Thresholding

-   But python saves us  from going through these steps OpenCV provides us cv2.canny() which already implement these steps
+   But python saves us  from going through these steps OpenCV provides  us cv2.canny() function  which already implement these steps

 2. Grid Detection

-    Opencv has a functions to detect the grids for example if we want to detect the grids in chess board then Opencv has function called cv2.findChessboardCorners(arguments)
+    Opencv has a functions to detect the grids for example if we want to detect the grids in chess board then Opencv has function called cv2.findChessboardCorners(arguments) which will find the grid with no worry

 ###   Now Lets talk About Object Detection